Schengen Area – Visa Information for Schengen Countries

 While filling out your Visa application form to visit Europe, you may have come across the term ‘Schengen’.
-Have you ever wondered what it means?
-Read this article to know more about the Schengen countries area and the list of countries that are part of it!
+Have you ever wondered what “Schengen” means?
+What is Schengen zone?
+What is Schengen area?
+Read this article to know more about the Schengen countries area, map and the list of countries that are part of it!

 WHAT DO YOU MEAN BY SCHENGEN AREA COUNTRIES?